nkhmelni/Obscura/docs/COMBINED.md

 In the context of the Encryption Pass, a **module** is a single source file being compiled.
 When you compile `main.c`, that's one module.
 When you compile `utils.c`, that's another module.

-Each module is processed independently by the compiler, which means you can configure the Encryption Pass differently for each source file.
+Each module is processed independently by the compiler, which means you can configure Obscura differently for each source file.

 ## Per-Module Configuration